Full Service Architecture

 My career has taken me across every side of the table.
 As an architect at Gensler working on complex commercial projects, embedded in development and consultant teams on major Boston projects, and as an in-house architect for commercial and residential developers.
 That combination gave me something most architects don't have: a firsthand understanding of what's actually at stake when a project goes sideways.

-Eventually I wanted to bring all of that to work that felt more personal.
-Properties and projects that actually meant something to the people building them.
+I wanted to bring all of that to work that actually meant something to the people building it.
+That same instinct is what developers and investment groups hire me for, finding the problems before they cost money.

 Get in touchLet's talk about your project.